Worm4047/google-interview-university/README.md

         - [ ] list strongly connected components
         - [ ] check for bipartite graph

-You'll get more graph practice in Skiena's book (see Books section below) and the interview books

 ## Even More Knowledge

 - ### Recursion